sophiebatten123/SudokuGame/README.md

 # Wireframes

--To ensure that I was being efficient in my coding I created wireframes before starting, this gave me an outline of what the website should look like and how I should incorporate logic functions into JavaScript.
+To ensure that I was being efficient in my coding, wireframes were created before starting.
+This gave me an outline of what the website should look like and how I should incorporate logic functions into JavaScript.

 The links to these can be found below for both desktop and mobile devices: